openstack/placement/doc/source/index.rst

 For a command line reference, see :doc:`cli/index`.

+See the :doc:`Configuration Guide <configuration/index>` for information on configuring the system, including role-based access control policy rules.

+See the :doc:`Contributor Guide <contributor/index>` for information on how to contribute to the placement project and development processes and guidelines.

 The following specifications represent the stages of design and development of resource providers and the Placement service.
 Implementation details may have changed or be partially complete at this time.